There are several hundred dog breeds, and only less than a hundred different cat breeds. But it’s not only about the count.

 You can see a large diversity between dog breeds.
 We have large, giant and small dogs.
 We also have long-legged dogs; flat-faced dogs and heck, there are also some dogs who do not look like ones in the first place.

-In cats, largest differences appear to be some having folded ears and some cats having no tail.
-But they all look like cats.
-It may lead to a question – why?
-How come we have so many dog breeds, and so few cat breeds?
+In cats, the most significant differences, we believe, are that some cats have folded ears, and some cats have no tail.
+But they all look like cats nevertheless.
+It automatically raises a question – why is it so?
+How come we have so many dog breeds and so few cat breeds?
 Is it fair?

-1. Dogs were domesticated significantly earlier than cats were.
-Depending on the source, it may be up to 10 thousand years earlier.
+1. Dogs were domesticated much earlier than cats were.
+Our current understanding is that dogs people domesticated dogs at least 18 thousand years ago, whereas cats only ten thousand years after that.
 But that’s not all.
 The second, and likely the more important reason for such diversity in dog breeds is that they were domesticated different than cats were.

 Cats, on the other hand, had only one purpose humans needed them.
-To protect granaries from rodents, which, by the way, cats they were already perfect at, so, there was not at all necessity to breed them.
-They roamed and bred how ever they wanted themselves.
+To protect granaries from rodents, which, by the way, cats were already perfect at.
+So, we had absolutely no need to breed them selectively.
+They roamed and bred however they wanted themselves.

-And, while first mentions in selective breeding of cats date back to ancient civilizations, main job started only in the latest centuries, thus making an extremely short time for development of any large varieties in cat breeds.
-Will we have them in the future?
-Highly likely, but definitely, not in a close one.
+And, while first mentions in selective breeding of cats date back to ancient civilizations, the main job started only in the latest centuries.
+Therefore, we have been creating new cat breeds for quite a short time.
+Much too short to create a large variety in cat breeds, comparable to what we see in dogs.